vegaprotocol/documentation/docs/tutorials/assets-tokens/depositing-assets.md

 * Click "Connect to Web3" and follow instructions
 * Click "approve"
 * Under "spender" paste the erc20_bridge_logic_address
-* Under "amount" enter the amount you want to deposit (ensure the correct number of zeroes to account for the asset's decimals)
+* Under "amount" enter the amount you want to deposit (ensure the correct number of zeros to account for the asset's decimals)
 * Click "Write" and follow the wallet prompts

 ### Run deposit function